Jelly MDHV

 Contusions

 Common injuries that can occur in a motorcycle accident are contusions or bruising.
-This type of injury is common because the direct impact can injure tissues throughout your body.
+This type of injury is expected because the direct impact can injure tissues throughout your body.

-Major damage to internal organs is rare with road rash, but bruises are very likely.
+Significant damage to internal organs is rare, with road rash, but bruises are very likely.
 The extent of these injuries depends on how fast you were going at impact and the damage to your motorcycle.

 Soft tissue damage

-Soft tissues are an important part of your body because they connect, support, and surround other parts.
+Soft tissues are essential to your body because they connect, support, and surround other parts.
 These include tendons, ligaments, cartilage, fat tissue, blood vessels, and muscle tissue.
 When you’re injured in a motorcycle accident, soft tissues can be damaged or separated from each other.
 This can cause a lot of pain and discomfort.

-Injuries to the tendons and ligaments are very common in motorcycle accidents, especially when you lose control of your bike.
+Injuries to the tendons and ligaments are prevalent in motorcycle accidents, especially when you lose control of your bike.
 In some cases, this can be treated with surgery or physical therapy.

 Neck and back injuries